CMCC-Foundation/ml-tropical-cyclones-detection/notebook/README.md

-Notebook 1 – inference_noteook.ipynb
+### Notebook 1 – inference_noteook.ipynb

 This notebook is designed to perform inference using the trained model for TCs detection and to apply a tracking algorithm to identify the trajectories of the detected systems.
+It can be used both on historical and projection data.

 Workflow